Find a Part Now

 Car production stopped from 1942 to 1946 as GM plants switched over to producing trucks, tanks, and aircraft; Buick specialized in making the M18 Hellcat, the fastest tank destroyer of the entire war.
 After World War II, when vehicle production resumed, Buick City was the primary location where all components were created, with knock-down kits distributed to assembly plants in major metropolitan US cities, where the vehicles were locally assembled and distributed in their respective regions.

-General Motors announced in 1997 that the plant would close, as production of the next generation of full sized GM cars would be consolidated at Orion Assembly.
-The plant closed on June 29, 1999.
+Citing declining sedan sales, General Motors announced in 1997 the Buick City plant would close; the last day of vehicle assembly plant operations was June 29, 1999.
 That same year, Buick City won J. D. Power's Platinum Award for assembly plant quality.
+As of 2016, it is the only General Motors plant to win the award.
 The final cars built at Buick City were the Pontiac Bonneville and the Buick LeSabre.
-Manufacturing operations were transferred to Orion Assembly.
+Full-size sedan manufacturing was consolidated at Orion Assembly.

-The site was vacated by GM employees and site responsibilities were transferred to Motors Liquidation Company as of December 6, 2010.
+Vehicle engines and components continued to be manufactured in the northern part of the site, renamed General Motors Powertrain Flint North, for approximately another decade; however, the remainder of Buick City was vacated by GM employees and site responsibilities were transferred to Motors Liquidation Company as of December 6, 2010.
 In 2013, American Cast Iron Pipe Company announced plans to construct a new 200,000 square foot manufacturing plant on the former Buick City complex.

 The plant's acreage became an EPA cleanup site.